 In 1983, Mr. Hauswirth founded the Swiss National Youth Wind Ensemble and conducted this ensemble until 1993.
 As guest conductor and with his own ensembles, he has performed in several countries in Europe, Asia, South Africa, Japan, Australia, and South America and in several places in the USA and Canada.
 He has conducted many recordings and broadcasts with different ensembles and has received acclaim from conductors and composers from Europe, United States and Asia for his CDs.

 As clinician he is regularly invited all over the world.
 From 1998 - 2011 Mr. Hauswirth has been head of the wind band conducting course at the Bundes-Academy in Trossingen, Germany and from 2000 - 2009 he taught at the Istituto Superiore Europeo Bandistico (I.S.E.B.) in Trento, Italy.
-2020 he was Guest Clinician at the Sibelius Academy Helsinki, Finland.
+Since 2020 he is Guest Clinician at the Sibelius Academy Helsinki, Finland.

 From 1993 – 2000, Mr. Hauswirth was the Artistic Director for the International Festival for Contemporary Music in Uster, Switzerland.
 He was President of the World Association for Symphonic Bands and Ensembles (WASBE) from 1997 - 2001.
 From 1980 - 2017 he was the conductor of the Zug Wind Orchestra in Switzerland and from 1991 - 2020 he was the Artistic Director and conductor of the Baden-Württemberg Youth Wind Ensemble, Germany.

 He is the author of several books, mainly on conducting and on wind ensemble literature.